 Learning how to cook is a life long process that is rewarding and challenging!
 Maybe you’ve been inspired by such channels as the Food Network.
 Or maybe you have a favorite chef.
-Learning the cooking basics will help you build a good solid base from which to spring board into the depths that this profession has to offer.
+Learning the cooking basics will help you build a good solid base from which to springboard into the depths that this profession has to offer.

-Mise en Place
+What is Mise en Place?

-For home users, a proper mise en place means gathering and measuring out your ingredients, prepping and having them easily accessible before cooking.
+A proper mise en place ensures you are reducing as much stress as possible when you are cooking.
+It is a foundational cooking skill.
+A proper mise en place means gathering and measuring out your ingredients, prepping and having them easily accessible before cooking.
 Once your mise is complete, you can begin cooking.
 You will find out that your experience between no mise and full mise en place is night and day.

 Remember that to be successful, you must imitate success.
 This begins with understanding the proper organizational skills and implementing them.
-Mise en place is the difference between an amateur cook and a professional!
+Mise en place is the difference between an amateur cook and a professional.

 Mirepoix consists of 3 ingredients: Carrot, onion, and celery.
 These 3 ingredients combine in proportion.
 The ratio for mirepoix is:

 - 50% Onion

 Anytime you see a recipe stating mirepoix as an ingredient (Such as, 200g Mirepoix), you will know the proportional ratios of each ingredient.
 Simple, flavorful, excellent.
 When you are winging a recipe or idea in your head, always consider mirepoix for your base.
 It adds depth and you cannot get the special type of flavor this combination gives you from anything else.